napulen/justkeydding/README.md

 # justkeydding
-Audio Key Detection algorithm based on [nnls-chroma](http://www.isophonics.net/nnls-chroma) and a Hidden Markov Model.
+Audio and Symbolic Key Detection algorithm based on [nnls-chroma](http://www.isophonics.net/nnls-chroma) and a Hidden Markov Model.

 ## About the project
 This project is the extension of a previous [symbolic key detection algorithm](https://github.com/napulen/keytracker).
-The original algorithm requires a sequence of pitch-classes that can be easily obtained from a symbolic music file.
-In the audio version, they have been replaced by a chromagram.
-This chromagram has been obtained from the nnls-chroma Vamp plugin developed by Matthias Mauch and Chris Cannam.
+The original algorithm required a sequence of pitch-classes that can be easily obtained from a symbolic music file.
+The old project has now been integrated in this repository to deal with both, symbolic and audio files.
+In the audio version, the pitch-classes are obtained from chromagrams.
+At this moment, the algorithm supports `midi`, `wav`, and `csv` input files.
+The supported `csv` consist of a chromagram file as given by the [Sonic Annotator](https://www.vamp-plugins.org/sonic-annotator/) program using the `nnls-chroma` Vamp plugin developed by Matthias Mauch and Chris Cannam.

 ## Building from source
 ### Vagrantfile